niess/calzone/docs/source/api.rst

       outside of the mother volume, when checking the side.
 Set *include_daughters* to :python:`True` if this is not the desired behaviour.

+   .. automethod:: volume

+      By default, daughter volumes are excluded from the mother volume computation.
+Set *include_daughters* to :python:`True` if this is not the desired behaviour.

+   .. rubric:: Attributes
+     :heading-level: 4

    .. autoattribute:: daughters